Budget 2023-24 | Experts demand new roadmap for capital gains taxation — What we know so far?

 Currently, asset classes are not taxed uniformly and have different holding periods for levying capital gains tax, which needs to be aligned, experts believe.

-In an interview with CNBC-TV18, Dinesh Kanabar, CEO of Dhruva Advisors; Sudhir Kapadia, National Tax Leader at EY, Nilesh Shah, MD of Kotak Mahindra AMC and DP Singh, Deputy MD and Chief Business Officer at SBI Mutual Fund spoke at length on simplification of capital gains tax and what should the way forward be.
+In an interview with CNBC-TV18, Dinesh Kanabar, CEO of Dhruva Advisors; Sudhir Kapadia, Partner, Tax & Regulatory Services at EY India; Nilesh Shah, MD of Kotak Mahindra AMC and DP Singh, Deputy MD and Chief Business Officer at SBI Mutual Fund spoke at length on simplification of capital gains tax and what should the way forward be.

 According to Shah, the loopholes need to be plugged over and above the issues related to tenure between debt equity real estate, those related to tax rates and issues those related to structuring that all needs to sort out.